heitorchang/good-practice/git.md

 `git fetch --all`
 `git checkout branch_name`

-To copy a file from another branch (merge partially):
+To copy a file from another branch (merge single file):

 `git checkout other_branch_name path/to/file_name`